marph91/jimmy/docs/contributing/development_considerations.md

 ## Why pyinstaller and not nuitka?

-I did have a bit experience in setting up pyinstaller.
+I did have a bit of experience in setting up pyinstaller.
 The size of the final executable seems to be [much smaller with pyinstaller](https://github.com/Nuitka/Nuitka/issues/926), too.

 ## Why is the executable so large?